dmd-program/dmd-100/listening/of_mice_and_men.md

-# Of mice and men
+# 99 Percent Invisible: Of mice and men

 Doug Engelbart wanted to build computer interfaces that required users to master the tools, much like a musical instrument.
 Listen to this 99 Percent Invisible Podcast on how Doug Engelbart's work on computers influenced modern computer interactions.